SebastianBrockl/cpp-hello-docker/README.md

 # cpp-hello-docker

-*minimal cross-compile rapberry pi compatible docker image toy project*
+*minimal rapberry pi compatible cross-compiled c++ docker image toy project*

-This is a minimal project with the sole purpose of creating an trivial cross-compiled, raspberry pi compatible docker image for the ARM architecture.
+This is a minimal c++ project with the sole purpose of creating an trivial cross-compiled, raspberry pi compatible docker image for the ARM architecture.

+The primary goal of this project is for its author (me) to familiarize themselves with c++ cross compilation as well as targeting foreign architectures with docker.
+In addition I'm contrasting the `make` and `cmake` build tools.

 # Prerequisites